LoraZH/react-project/README.md

-Lora's Art Store
+Lora's Art

-Welcome to Lora's Art Store, a Single Page Application (SPA) designed to be a vibrant online blog for art lovers and artists alike.
+Welcome to Lora's Art , a Single Page Application (SPA) designed to be a vibrant online blog for art lovers and artists alike.
 This platform allows users to showcase their artistic creations.

 Project Overview

-Lora's Art Store is a user-friendly platform where artists can:
+Lora's Art is a user-friendly platform where artists can:

 Edit or delete their own artworks at any time.